Lepovirta/yahe/README.md

-# YAHE: Yet Another Hints Extension
+# Yet Another Hints Extension

 I wasn't fully satisfied with the hit-a-hint extensions available for Chrome in the Chrome web store, so I made my own.
 These are the existing extensions that